kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 XPath support
 -------------

-Supported XPath syntax depends on what XPath engine was selected at
-compile-time:

-libxml (default)
-XPath 1.0 and partial support for EXSLT functions
+By default, s1kd-brexcheck supports only XPath 1.0, with partial support for EXSLT functions.

-Saxon (experimental)
-XPath 1.0, 2.0 and 3.0

-XQilla (experimental)
+If experimental XPath 2.0 support is enabled at compile-time, s1kd-brexcheck will automatically choose a version of XPath based on the S1000D issue of the BREX data module:

+3.0 and lower
+XPath 1.0

+4.0 and up
-XPath 1.0 and 2.0
+XPath 2.0

-Information on which XPath engine is in use can be obtained from the --version option.
+The -X (--xpath-version) option can be specified to force a particular version of XPath to be used regardless of issue.
+Information on which XPath versions are supported can be obtained from the --version option.

 If the XPath given for the `<objectPath>` of a rule is invalid, the rule will be ignored when validating objects.
 A warning will be printed to